- Kingdom: Animalia

 - Lion Poaching

 *Note- due to the illusiveness of lion poaching, it is difficult to truly estimate the number of lions being killed illegally.
 Many lion deaths go unrecorded due to human-wildlife conflict and poaching.
-According to Panthera written in (wording?)
-Beyond Cecil: Africa’s Lions in Crisis, the number of estimated lion killings could easily be 5 to 10 times higher than reports (6).
+According to Panthera, written in Beyond Cecil: Africa’s Lions in Crisis, the number of estimated lion killings could easily be 5 to 10 times higher than reports (6).

 Why Lions Matter